AirHorizons/music-sentiment-seuron/README.md

 $ pip3 install sentneuron
 ```

-## Examples
+## Results

-The scripts to reproduce the results of the paper are all inside the examples/ directory.
+The scripts to reproduce the results of the paper are all inside the examples/ directory:

 0. Generate train/test shards for the generative model:
 ```